-and Federal funding, causing our residents to travel to East Orlando, almost 20 miles away, for services.
-The County Business continues to thrive in Seminole County.
-Through stepped in and fostered a partnership with the agency to our partnership with the Metro Orlando Economic sub-lease space at the Reflections Plaza on Lake Mary Blvd.
-Development Commission, we established 12 expansion Providing this lease allowed Seminole County residents to or relocation projects, creating or retaining 1,072 jobs, continue having access to services, such as the Welfare-togenerating more than \$44 million in capital investment Work Program and employment training seminars, right in and occupying 327,528 square feet of space. their own community.
+Business continues to thrive in Seminole County.
+Through our partnership with the Metro Orlando Economic Development Commission, we established 12 expansion or relocation projects, creating or retaining 1,072 jobs, generating more than \$44 million in capital investment and occupying 327,528 square feet of space.